Epic-legend128/Food-Recognition/README.md

 - firebase
 - path
 - url
+- onnxruntime-node

 ## Prerequisites
 To be able to open the page to properly use it, you first need to set up all of the environment variables.
-Normally you would also need to download all of the node packages using npm but they are already included.
+You also need to download all of the node packages using npm.

 ### Setting up Environment Variables
 The environment variables are needed to secure certain data.
 Go to the directory scripts/backend and create a .env file.
 There you need to save the following variables: